ska-telescope/ska-sdp-data-product-dashboard/README.md

 ## Code Analysis

 [ESLint](https://ESLint.org/) and [Prettier](https://prettier.io/) are included as code analysis and formatting tools.
-These do not need installing as they're included in `node_modules` by running `npm install`.
+These do not need installing as they're included in `node_modules` by running `yarn init`.

 These tools can be run in the command line or integrated into your IDE (recommended).